Elevating Teams: Developing Empathy and Continuous Growth in Leadership

 By Gerd Altmann

-Patty Crabtree, a senior consultant in our Business Consulting For Higher Productivity Division, guides LCS clients seeking to improve culture design, human capital management, and develop or expand effective remote workforce initiatives.
+Patty Crabtree, Chief Executive Officer guides LCS clients seeking to improve culture design, human capital management, and develop or expand effective remote workforce initiatives.
 To this specialty she brings 25 years of Operations and Finance leadership, excelling in equipping and empowering profit-focused teams.

 To order the books, “Cracking the Personality Code”, “Cracking the Business Code” and “Cracking the High-Performance Team Code”, please go to www.lighthouseconsulting.com.